mbraekman/mbraekman.github.io/_posts/2021-04-27-APIM Generate SAS-token.md

 ---
 layout: post
 author: Maxim Braekman
-title: Generate a SAS-token from within an APIM policy
+title: Generate a SAS token from within an APIM policy
 description: Allow users to request access to a specific file on an Azure Storage Account, while staying in full control.
 image: ./img/apim-generate-sas-token.jpg
 tags: [API Management, Security]
 ---

-When you want to expose files stored on an Azure Storage Account, you typically wouldn't want to open up your entire container to the public, while granting access to specific users.
+When you want to expose files stored on an Azure Storage Account, you typically don't want to grant access to the entire container.

 One of the options is to generate a _Secure Access Signature_ (SAS) which grants access to a specific blob for a certain amount of time.
 But, you don't want to be generating these yourselves.
 So, why not use Azure API Management to host - _and secure_ - an API which can generate these tokens upon request.